 Itaal Shur, Composer

-Limore Shur is the quiet force behind the award-winning EyeballNYC.
-At 40, Shur is an elder statesman in the motion graphics field and EyeballNYC is one of the most respected Broadcast Design firms in the world.
-As one of its pioneers, Shur embraced the industry in its embryonic stages, recognizing an ideal platform for exploring his creative potential.
-He is looking forward to heading up the Motion Graphics for Alive Inside.
+Limore Shur is the quiet force behind the award-winning eyeball.
+At 40, Shur is an elder statesman in the motion graphics field and eyeball is one of the most respected Broadcast Design firms in the world.
+As one of its pioneers, Shur embraced the motion graphics industry in its embryonic stages, recognizing an ideal platform for exploring his creative potential.
+He is currently heading up the Motion Graphics for Alive Inside.

 Mark Demolar, Editor

 Jonathan Clasberry, Associate Producer